Theatre in Omaha, Nebraska: Theatres

 The Magic Theatre has provided a space for experimental theatre in the city for more than 30 years.
-The John Beasley Theater & Workshop produces contemporary plays as well as providing many aspects of theater training in the Near North Side community.
+The John Beasley Theater & Workshop produced contemporary plays as well as providing many aspects of theater training in the Near North Side community.
 The Chanticleer Community Theater in neighboring Council Bluffs, Iowa also serves the greater metropolitan area.
 The Grande Olde Players Theater Company has been performing throughout the city for some time, as well.
 The Shelterbelt Theatre focuses on the development of original theatrical works and provides practical theater education to playwrights, performers, creative and technical staff.

 Actors and actresses

 These are actors who were either born in Omaha or lived there for an extensive period of time.